allianz/ng-aquila/projects/ng-aquila/src/dropdown/dropdown.md

 ### Rendering of dropdown-items

-The items inside the dropdown can be rendered either by `[nxValueFormatter]` or by ng-content.
-If no ng-content is provided, the `[nxValue]` in combination with `[nxValueFormatter]` will be used to render the item content (left).
-This example also shows the usage of `[nxValueFormatter]`.
-It is possible to transform any `[nxValue]` into the rendered state (here: "uppercase").
+The items inside the dropdown can be rendered either by `[valueFormatter]` or by ng-content.
+If no ng-content is provided, the `[value]` in combination with `[valueFormatter]` will be used to render the item content (left).
+This example also shows the usage of `[valueFormatter]`.
+It is possible to transform any `[value]` into the rendered state (here: "uppercase").

 If there is ng-content projected by nx-dropdown-item, this content will be used by the dropdown to display the items (middle).
-The library implements a fallback if you do not provide `[nxValueFormatter]` and ng-content.
-In this case, `[nxValue]` will be used by .toString() as value for the item (right).
+The library implements a fallback if you do not provide `[valueFormatter]` and ng-content.
+In this case, `[value]` will be used by .toString() as value for the item (right).

 <!-- example(dropdown-rendering-items) -->